ShaneGore/Predictive-Analytics-for-Business/README.md

 Aims: Understand the most common data types.
 Understand the various sources of data.
 Make adjustments to dirty data to prepare a dataset.
 Identify and adjust for outliers.
 Learn to write queries to extract and analyze data from a relational database.

+Tools: Alteryx, SQL lite, MATLAB (data visualization)

 Project: [Create an Analytical Dataset](https://github.com/SJG88/Predictive-Analytics-for-Business/tree/master/Data%20Wrangling)
 Project: [Create Reports from a Database](https://github.com/SJG88/Predictive-Analytics-for-Business/tree/master/Data%20Wrangling)

 ## [Data Visualization](https://eu.udacity.com/course/data-visualization-in-tableau--ud1006)

+Aims: Learn the fundamentals of data visualization and practice communicating with data.
+This course covers how to apply design principles, human perception, color theory, and effective storytelling with data.

+Tools: Tableau

 Project: Visualize Movie Data